JusKIdding/sw-part2-dana/README.md

 For Sunway Part 2 Asessment from candidate Dana

 Please note:
-This is made with minimal knowledge of Spring Boot Framework and developing BE from scratch.
-Only have experience in maintaining FE and BE.
+The BE is developed from scratch using Spring Boot Framework.
+Experience is limited to maintenance of FE and BE systems.

-I apologize if the clothes doesn't look too clean or optimize according to Part 2 of the IT assessment.
+I apologize if the codes doesn't look too clean or optimize according to Part 2 of the IT assessment.
 ***
 Missing validation:
 __FE__